Don’t Settle for a Lemon

 If one or more of the above elements are satisfied, you are presumed to have a lemon.
 Manufacturers must then either replace your vehicle or repurchase it.
 They must also compensate you for other related expenses such as licensing, taxes, and rental cars.

-CA Lemon Law Firm Focuses Only on Lemon Law
+Why Choose CA Lemon Law Firm for Your Lemon Law Needs

 California lemon laws are complicated and require an attorney with a successful track record of helping clients for more than a decade.
 Our Pasadena lemon law attorneys have a deep understanding of federal and state lemon laws.
 This experience and knowledge prepare us to fight for your rights, whether by negotiating a fair settlement or taking the case to court.